Make a Mini Gnome from Scraps

 Please Save This to Pinterest

 Your shares are how this site grows and I am sincerely grateful.
-Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite farmhouse crafts board on Pinterest.
+Please share it on Facebook or save it to your favorite easy crafts pin board.

 farmhouse tiered tray gnome scrap-buster project with text which reads make this easy no-sew tiny tiered tray gnome tomte nisse